mui/mui-x/docs/data/introduction/licensing/licensing.md

 #### License key expired

-The license key will work **forever in a production environment** with any version released before your license term ends.
+The license key will work **forever in production** with any version released before your license term ends.

-However, when the term ends, you won't be licensed to access newer updates and upgrades, nor use the current or older versions in a **development environment**.
+However, when the term ends, you won't be able to use newer releases, nor use the current or older versions in **development**.
-In these cases, the component will display a watermark and a console warning, stating that the license is no longer valid.
+In this case, the component will display a watermark and a console warning, stating that the license is no longer valid.

-For example, if you purchase a one-year license today, you will be able to update to any version—including major versions—released in the next 12 months.
+For example, if you purchase a one-year license today, you will be able to update to any version—including major versions—released in the next twelve months.
-Those versions will always be available for use in a deployed application.
-But you'll be required to renew your license if you need to update to a version released 18 months later or continue development with a version released in the first 12 months.
+Those versions will always be available for use in a deployed application, however you'll be required to renew your license if you need to continue development with a version released after twelve months.

 #### Invalid license key

-This error indicates that your license key doesn't match what was issued by MUI—this is likely a typo.
+This error indicates that your license key doesn't match what is expected.
+This is likely a typo.

 #### Invalid license key (TypeError: extracting license expiry timestamp)